uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/further-education-teacher-training.md

 FE students come from a range of backgrounds and levels of experience.
 People come to FE from local schools, the community, industry and local businesses.

-Because there’s no national curriculum for FE, courses are often tailored to meet employer needs and are delivered in a range of different settings, such as colleges, community centres, private training centres or workplaces.
+There’s no national curriculum for FE, so courses are often tailored to meet employer needs.
+They're delivered in a range of different settings, such as colleges, community centres, private training centres or workplaces.

 ### How to become a further education teacher